 Mr Steve Garnaas-Holmes

-Steve Garnaas-Holmes is a poet, songwriter and pastor of St. Matthew’s United Methodist Church in Acton, MA.
+Steve Garnaas-Holmes is a poet, songwriter and retired pastor.
 He writes daily reflections at unfoldinglight.net.
 From 1973 to 2012 he wrote and performed with the Montana Logging and Ballet Company, a quartet that performed music and comedy around the country and occasionally on NPR’s Weekend Edition.

 Rev. Todd Glacy is a Sacred Sound musician, counselor, Interfaith Minister, teacher, and facilitator.
 He shares his passion for supporting life’s journey through his work and ministry of Sacred Sound and Living.
 He has been interested in labyrinths and their use in contemplative practice for many years, and recently began offering this workshop as a way to deepen peoples understanding & practices towards using them as a tool in their own life.